top of page

 Self-hypnosis allows you to begin working directly with these deeper layers — not by forcing confidence, but by changing your automatic response to pressure.

-This 3-minute quiz will show you the dominant patterns shaping your performance under scrutiny and where to begin directing your attention the most.
+This 3-minute quiz will show you the dominant patterns shaping your performance and where to begin directing your attention the most.

 Two Simple Ways To Begin Working With Self-Hypnosis